91Act/lz4-unity/README.md

 * `make_osx.sh` Build for macOS.
 Xcode is required.
 * `make_ios.sh` Build for iOS.
 Xcode is required.
 * `make_android.sh` Build for android.
 NDK is required and there should be an environment variable `ANDROID_NDK` points to NDK root.
-* `make_win64.bat` Build for windows 64.
+* `make_win.bat` Build for windows.
 VS 2015, or above, is required.

 # How to use